NWA Fashion Week is back and welcomes more LGBTQIA diversity

 “16 trans, nonbinary, and intersex models wearing clothing from The Transition Closet itself,” said 2X NWA Fashion Week model and The Transition Closet modeling coordinator, Lisa Stuart.

-INTERFORM, the nonprofit hosting fashion week, says diversity is one of their core values.
-Showcasing models of different sizes, ages, and walks of life.
+INTERFORM, the nonprofit hosting fashion week, says diversity is one of its core values, showcasing models of different sizes, ages and walks of life.

 “We really wanted to place more visibility on The Transition Closet and provide visibility for people of all gender,” said Rochelle Bailey, communications manager for INTERFORM.